QTM 385 - Experimental Methods

 • The author assigned participants to one of two network structures:

-• Random network with weak ties between participants
+• Random networks with weak ties between participants

-• Treatment was assigned before the experiment started and participants were not aware of their treatment assignment
+• Treatment was assigned before the experiment started and participants were not aware of their network structure

-• The author claim the design is better than observational studies because it eliminates confounding variables such as
+• The author claims the design is better than observational studies because it eliminates confounding variables such as

 • Personality traits